 Wes Brown, Head of Operations at Black Claw LLC

-To expand customer reach and offer fast, affordable shipping, you will eventually need to move beyond centralized inventory and expand logistics across distribution centers.
+To expand customer reach and offer fast, affordable shipping, you will eventually need to move beyond centralised inventory and expand logistics across distribution centres.
 Known as distributed inventory, this method is an on-demand logistics solution that makes it easy to reduce shipping costs and improve last-mile delivery.

-ShipBob offers a global fulfillment network and gives merchants the choice in which fulfillment center location(s) to split inventory across.
+ShipBob offers a global fulfilment network and gives merchants the choice in which fulfilment centre location(s) to split inventory across.
 As you collect historical order data, our team of experts can help you identify an ideal distribution strategy, so you can allocate inventory accordingly.

 “We are growing really fast and won’t slow down anytime soon.
 With ShipBob, we have the option to use more of their warehouses to further reduce shipping costs.